infinyon/fluvio/DEVELOPER.md

 ---

-Thank you for joining Fluvio community.
-The goal of this document is to provide everything you need to get started with developing Fluvio.
+Thank you for joining the Fluvio community.
+The goal of this document is to provide everything you need to start developing Fluvio.

 Examples should work with the following platforms:

-- MacOS X
+- macOS X
 - Linux

 Other platforms such as Windows can be made to work, but we haven't tried them yet.

-To test and run services, you need to get access to development Kubernetes cluster.
+To test and run services, you need to get access to the development Kubernetes cluster.
-Our guide uses Minikube as examples because it is easy to it get it started, but you can use another Kubernetes cluster as well.
+Our guide uses Minikube as an example because it is easy to get it started, but you can use another Kubernetes cluster as well.
 Please see [Kubernetes](https://kubernetes.io) for setting up a development cluster.

-Please read [doc](https://www.fluvio.io) for technical arch and operation guide.
+Please read [doc](https://www.fluvio.io) for a technical arch and operation guide.

 ---